tul1/LawnMower/README.md

 $java -cp target/LawnMower-1.0.jar App input_file.txt
 ```
 An SDK of Java8 or greater must be installed in your system to run LawnMower.

+## Build and run LawnMower
+To contribute with our project you have just to create an Issue attached to one of our Milestone and create a Pull Request with your code linked to your Issue.
+To ask a review, your PR must pass the following criteria:
+* All tests Passing!
+* Coverage over 90%

+## The Latest Release
+* v1.0.0